THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 During the CGOA conference classes, I learned several new stitches, thanks to the many wonderful teachers and helpful classmates.
 My favorite new stitch is the hdc2tog for decreasing stitches at the end of a row.
 If you don’t know that stitch already, take a look at the Stitch Guide on Annie’s website.

 My brain is still buzzing with creative ideas from the conference.
-I’m excited to get started on the CGOA Masters Program and will be posting updates as I progress.
-The first step is to select yarn for the master’s program swatch requirements.
 It’s time for a yarn crawl to add to my stash collection!